 Many contemporary researchers have cited the benefits of having open space in urban areas that is accessible to vulnerable and dense populations.
+Detroiters have known this to be inherently true as they work to transform the lot next door, create community open spaces, adopt parks, or plant gardens.
 Of the 13 quality of life elements outlined in the DFC Strategic Framework, at least five can be improved through the creation and access to open space, including health, community, physical condition, environment, and recreation.
 Transforming vacant land into an open space amenity has the potential to also indirectly improve safety, prosperity and income, public services, mobility, and culture.

 Transforming vacant land into an open space amenity will create social, economic, and environmental benefits for Detroit, creating a more sustainable and attractive city for all.
-As Detroit begins to rebound, now is the time to set aside permanent and interim open space that will serve the city for generations to come.
+As Detroit begins to rebound, now is the time to support the existing and future work of Detroiters and set aside permanent and interim open space that will serve the city for generations to come.